Reception of the American Loyalists by Great Britain in the Year 1783

-Reception of the American Loyalists by Great Britain in the Year 1783 is a lost painting by American-born artist Benjamin West, depicting the return of the Loyalists to the British Empire following their expulsion from the victorious United States after the American Revolutionary War.
-Unlike West's established historical styles, Reception features a highly allegorical composition of European, Black, and Native American refugees being welcomed back into the fold by Britannia, who presides over the British Crown Jewels while flanked by angels and government officials surveying the scene.
+Reception of the American Loyalists by Great Britain in the Year 1783 is a historical composition painted in 1812 by American-born artist Benjamin West, depicting the return of the Loyalists to the British Empire following their expulsion from the United States in the wake of the American Revolutionary War.
+The painting features Loyalists of European, African, and Native American descent being welcomed by Britannia, who stands above the British Crown.
+Also present are allegorical figures representing Justice and Religion, as well as a pair of putti in the top-left corner personifying Britain and America.

-The original painting and its date of creation have been lost but is survived by a pair of replicas, one by engraver Henry Moses and one by West himself in the background of a later portrait of John Eardley Wilmot, completed in 1811 and 1812 respectively.
+The original painting was long believed to have been lost until research published in 2025 concluded that Reception of the American Loyalists as it appears in the background of an 1812 portrait of the politician John Eardley-Wilmot—an image previously thought to be a copy of an earlier painting—is, in fact, West's original version of the picture.

 Background

 Britannia had existed as a national personification of Great Britain and the British people since ancient times, while West's previous work as a painter had developed a deep sense of British nationalism, as seen in his Death of General Wolfe and other works painted after his appointment as court painter.
 West was "not directly involved in the American Revolutionary War, [but] nevertheless had friends, family and colleagues affected by the outcome of the conflict", shaping his view of the Revolution and its fallout.

 The Loyalists, inhabitants of the Thirteen Colonies who had remained loyal to the Crown in resistance to the Patriot cause, were commonly noted as transcending racial boundaries.
 In addition to white colonists who sided with British rule out of conservatism, privilege or reformism, Patriot-owned slaves were officially offered freedom in return for their defection while the Iroquois were polarized between pro-British and anti-interventionist factions.
 After their defeat in the Revolutionary War, the various anti-Patriot groups were expelled en masse from the newly-founded United States, with about 100,000 fleeing primarily to remaining British colonies in what is today Canada.
 The Loyalists formed many communities both there and abroad that persist to this day, receiving land grants handled through the Loyalist Claims Commission, though the Black Loyalists would continue to face discrimination for generations to come.